emmajanedrews/base-template/_posts/2017-03-27-how-to-freshen-your-home-up-after-the-winter-months.md

 ---
 layout: post
-title: How to Freshen Your Home Up After the Winter Months
+title: How to Freshen Your Home up After the Winter Months
 tags:
   - Market Update
   - Real Estate